oui-team/bcm-data-engineer-interview/README.md

 # Context

-The inventory is maintained by three providers:
+The inventory is maintained by two providers:
  * Air-Jazz
  * Air-Moon

 All these suppliers provide their inventory through a simple API.

 For the sake of this exercise, we assume that our providers only return one way flights.
-Therefore, for someone willing to search a return trip, we must combine two one way flights.
+Therefore, for someone willing to search for a return trip, we must combine two one way flights.
+Think of it as the way people search and book train tickets.

 ## Providers APIs